MedaSivaManoj/warehouse-inventory/README.md

 - **Product Management**: Add, edit, and track products with codes, names, pricing, and minimum stock levels
 - **Stock Movements**: Record stock in/out transactions with proper validation
 - **Real-time Inventory**: Automatic calculation of current stock levels
+- **Historical Inventory**: View inventory levels as they were at any specific point in time
 - **Low Stock Alerts**: Dashboard alerts for products below minimum stock levels
 - **Transaction History**: Complete audit trail of all stock movements